2015 Year In Review

 Technology and Innovation

-Building on the success of Lit San Leandro, the City completed a 7.5 mile conduit expansion funded by a grant from the U.S. Department of Commerce, Economic Development Administration.
-This project will expand the Lit San Leandro fiber optic network from 11 to 18 miles and reach hundreds of additional businesses.
+Building on the success of Lit San Leandro, the City continued to expand the conduit installation funded by a grant from the U.S. Department of Commerce, Economic Development Administration.
+This project expands the Lit San Leandro fiber optic network to nearly 20 miles and reaches an additional 200 businesses.
+The City also completed a license agreement with the San Leandro Unified School District to share fiber connectivity with all 17 schools, providing them with a 10gbps fiber optic link.